/ Karen M. Gil Internship

 - Junior or senior

-- Completed PSYC 101 and two additional PSYC courses
+- Completed PSYC 101 and two additional PSYC or NSCI courses

 - Minimum cumulative GPA of 3.4

-- Demonstrated knowledge of psychology, professionalism, and motivation to contribute and learn in the program
+- Demonstrated knowledge of psychology and/or neuroscience, professionalism, and motivation to contribute and learn in the program

-The Gil Internship Program finds each Gil Intern a worksite in the Chapel Hill area and matches accepted interns to an appropriate internship worksite based on the student’s interests in psychology.
+The Gil Internship Program finds each Gil Intern a worksite in the Triangle area and matches accepted interns to an appropriate internship worksite based on the student’s interests in psychology or neuroscience.

-Students balance about 10 hours a week at their internship worksite in addition to their classes.
-Students are enrolled in PSYC 493 during their internship semester and the course is graded.
+Students balance 9-10 hours a week at their internship worksite in addition to their classes.
+Students are enrolled in PSYC/NSCI 493 during their internship semester and the course is graded.
 Grades are determined jointly by the internship worksite mentor and by the Director of the Gil Internship Program.
+As part of the PSYC/NSCI 493 course, students will present their research findings and/or experience during their internship at a poster session.
+Check out the Spring 2020 virtual poster session to learn more about their experiences.

 - Student Application